Skip to main content

 MAJOR ELECTIVES Course List:

-Select a minimum of 13 semester hour credits (SHC) from the following courses.
+Take a minimum of 13 semester hour credits (SHC) from the following courses.
 No more than a total of 9 SHC of CSC or MAT may be taken for this program, including General Education and Major Electives.
 Up to 4 SHC of WBL courses/combination of courses may be taken.
 Courses selected for CORE courses cannot count toward the required Major Electives.

 AHR-110 Introduction to Refrigeration